amadeus4dev/amadeus-node/.github/CONTRIBUTING.md

 ### Building the source

-To build the source, run `npm run build` or `npm run build watch` to keep watching the source for changes and build accordingly.
+To build the source, run `npm run build` or `npm run build:watch` to keep watching the source for changes and build accordingly.

 ### Using a library locally